EXHIBITS & HISTORY

 DeKalb County History

-The early settlers of DeKalb were of English, Scotch and Irish descent coming from Virginia and the Carolinas.
+As the Creeks were slowly being pushed out, the settlers who came into DeKalb were of English, Scotch, and Irish descent coming from Virginia, the Carolinas, and Europe.
 They were subsistence farmers who were not highly educated and usually lived in log cabins.

 Decatur was incorporated as the county seat on December 10, 1823.
-Its location was a trading post at the intersection of two Indian trails.
+Its location was a trading post at the intersection of two Native trails.

-In July of 1864, DeKalb had its first taste of the war; much of the battle of Atlanta actually took place in DeKalb County around the Courthouse and along DeKalb Avenue.
+In July of 1864, some of the battle of Atlanta actually took place in DeKalb County around the courthouse and along what is now DeKalb Avenue.